babel/website/website/blog/2017-10-05-babel-turns-three.md

 > Happy Birthday Babel! 🎂 (Sept 28)

 Babel has really come a long way since [Sebastian](https://github.com/kittens) started the project only 3 years ago!
-A while back it was renamed from [6to5 to Babel](https://babeljs.io/blog/2015/02/15/not-born-to-die); for good reason as it has signficantly contributed to the use of ES2015+ by [many companies](https://babeljs.io/users), libraries, and developers alike.
+A while back it was renamed from [6to5 to Babel](https://babeljs.io/blog/2015/02/15/not-born-to-die); for good reason as it has significantly contributed to the use of ES2015+ by [many companies](https://babeljs.io/users), libraries, and developers alike.

 <!--truncate-->